adaanene/Client_Server_Architechture_with_MySQL/project_5.md

 **PROJECT 5:  Implememnt a Client/Server Architecture Using MySQL Relational Database Management System**

-## ISTALLING MYSQL SERVER SOFTWARE AND MYSQL CLIENT SOFTWARE
+## INSTALLING MYSQL SERVER SOFTWARE AND MYSQL CLIENT SOFTWARE

-1. On AWS console create two Ubuntu 20.04 LTS instances and name them "mysql server" and "mysql client"
+1. On your AWS console create two Ubuntu 20.04 LTS instances and name them "mysql server" and "mysql client"

 2. SSH into the mysql server instance from one shell, and into the mysql client instance from another

-3. Update an upgrade Ubuntu apt package with the command:
+3. Update and upgrade Ubuntu apt package with the command:

     `sudo apt update`
     ` sudo apt upgrade`